 SB 261: The Climate-Related Financial Risk Act

-The second bill in the package, the Climate-Related Financial Risk Act, would require large corporations to prepare and submit an annual climate-related financial risk report, publicly disclosing their climate-related financial risks and the measures they’re taking to mitigate these risks.
+The Climate-Related Financial Risk Act requires large businesses to prepare and submit a biannual climate-related financial risk report, publicly disclosing their climate-related financial risks and the measures they’re taking to mitigate these risks.

 The bill also addresses the financial risks businesses could face if they are unprepared for the transition toward a low-carbon economy.
 For instance, automobile manufacturers who fail to prepare for the shift towards electric vehicles will likely experience a decline in market share, resulting in revenue losses.